s2mLab/PianOptim/README.md

 played strucked staccato, and pressed staccato with the key interaction, for different values of torque minimisation.

 - The file "2__final_models_piano >> 5___final___final___squeletum_hand_finger_1_key_4_phases >> pressed >>
-3_multistart_different_minimisations >> multistart_pressed.py " is a multistart code to run mutiple simulations
+3_multistart_different_minimisations >> multistart_pressed.py " is a multistart code to run multiple simulations
 with different minimisation weights at the same time.
 Just adapted for pressed attack for the moment.
+The results are saved in the first file, and analyses are done in the other one.

+    ------> I stopped my intern by the development of the "plot_graph.py" done to plot a pareto front curve of proximal limbs torques depending on distal limbs torques.
+The curve of the pareto front must still be displayed.
+And the good minimisation combinaison has to be found to run the multistart with this combinaison.

 OLD FINAL MODELS